tinystacks/aws-docker-templates-flask/README.md

 This document also assumes that you have access to an AWS account.
 If you do not have one, [create one before getting started](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+Since Flask is written in Python, this application uses [the AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/) to connect with AWS services.
 If executed locally, the use of AWS DynamoDB and Amazon Cognito in the Flask application will require that you have valid credentials for AWS saved on your local computer.
 We recommend configuring your credentials locally as a login profile and using the `AWS_PROFILE` environment variable to designate which set of credentials to use.
-For other options on setting AWS credentials, see [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+For other options on setting AWS credentials, see the AWS documentation on [setting credentials in Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

 Further prerequisites for running these templates on AWS are provided below.